AL1Skey/AL1Skey/README.md

 ### Hi there 👋

 My name is Adam Nur Ramadan.
 I'm hobbyist programmer that create program for fun.
-New and interesting project are make me happy as long as it pays.
+New and interesting project are make me happy and way to push my limits.

 My journey on programming start from Last Semesters on High Schools.
 My first programming language are C++.
 Then I start creating many simple code with that language.
 And then I learn web programming because I can see what my application look like in graphical ways. from simple HTML/CSS Javascript, to ReactJS, then PHP/Laravel, and NextJS + Django Python Frameworks.